-CMY 220 Soliya: Cross-Cultural Communication
+CMY 220 Soliva: Cross-Cultural Communication

 Soliya's Connect Program is a unique cross-cultural education program that enables college students in the US and predominantly Muslim countries in the Middle East to collaboratively explore the relationship between the US and Muslim World with the aim of improving intercultural awareness and understanding.
-Participating students from across the globe literally see and hear one another in a rich and intimate online environment utilizing the latest in videoconferencing and online collaboration technology.
+Participating students from across the globe literally see and hear one another in a rich and intimate online environment utilizing the latest in videoconferencing collaboration and online technology.
 Recognizing the profound role of media in shaping young adults; perceptions of other cultures, Soliya trains participating students to create and exchange video segments illustrating their perspectives on world events.
 Prerequisite: Sophomore standing and GPA of 3.0 or better or permission of instructor.
-3 Cr online community members?
-What makes online communities succeed or fail?
-What are the economic, social, professional and cultural needs being fulfilled by online communities?
-What effects to online communities have on face-to-face community development?
-What are the ontological impacts from the proliferation of online communities?
-Prerequisites: CMY 101 or ANT 101 or SOC 114, or permission of instructor.
 3 Cr